AlexisPuga/donations-box/README.md

 ```

 ## Configuration
+Configuration is done using a `js` or a `json` file, but a `js` file is recommended.
+The only requirement is that the `js` file should export an object with your configurations.

-Create a new js/json file with any of the following options (remember that all the options are used for display purposes):
+Below are the supported configurations *(remember that all the options are used for display purposes)*:
 ```js
 module.exports = {
 	/**